IMT-2020-Kotlin-Developers/GoodMerchant/README.md

 # What's next for Good Merchant

  Addition of a more efficient Machine learning model which will increase the similarity between the product list and the image passed.
-Adding a favourites list to save the product which the customer likes using room database which will provide user the chance to refer to it later on and thus also adding user authentication.
+Adding a favourites list to save the product which the customer likes using room database which will provide user the chance to refer to it later on and thus we will also be adding user authentication.

 # Team Members